 Mintz and Currim examined what metrics do managers use?
 What drives metric use?
 And how does this tracks to performance?
 These are fascinating questions.
 The paper has two aims I’d say.
 Firstly, academics will be interested in the model that the authors use to try and tease out the “why” behind the metrics.
 Secondly, managers might be more interested in the frequencies of usage.
 I personally hope that academics also pay attention to the frequencies.
 As teachers we should make sure our students know what metrics they are likely to encounter and as researchers we should see what we can learn from managers.

 ..managers should receive training on the development and use of metricsMintz and Currim, 2013, page 32.

-Some recommendations, such as greater involvement by financial and accounting people and people with quantative backgrounds in marketing mix decisions may worry some but seem sensible to me.
-I ‘d also hope that the marketers understand the quantative methods themselves and know enough about finance and accounting to debate with their colleagues from other disciplines.
+Some recommendations, such as greater involvement by financial and accounting people and people with quantitative backgrounds in marketing mix decisions, may worry some.
+Still they seem sensible to me.
+I ‘d also hope that the marketers understand the quantitative methods themselves and know enough about finance and accounting to debate with their colleagues from other disciplines.

 If a metric that researchers recommend isn’t being used we should find out why.
 This won’t necessarily be clear.
 It could be a very useful metric/estimate that managers haven’t had a chance to consider and accept.
 Customer Lifetime Value, CLV, might be in this category.